GlycoLocate™:

 The GlycoLocate™ Platform is the future

-The GlycoLocate™ platform will be the first of its kind to use tumor marker gangliosides as biomarkers to diagnose early-stage cancers by using a non-invasive blood test.
+The GlycoLocate™ platform will be the first of its kind to use multi-omics, including novel tumor marker gangliosides, and advanced computational biology algorithms to diagnose early-stage cancers by using a non-invasive blood test.

 Early cancer detection,